OwenCochell/cursepy/docs/source/advn/intro.rst

 or have certain functionality removed, at any given point.
 This is what we like to call an 'unreliable API'.

-Usually, API's are well documented, and are guaranteed (For the most part) to remain mostly in the same configuration.
+Usually, APIs are well documented, and are guaranteed (For the most part) to remain mostly in the same configuration.
 In other words, they are well understood by the developer, and can be accessed in the same way forever.
 This is what we like to call a reliable API.

-For reliable API's, writing code to interact with them is usually very simple.
+For reliable APIs, writing code to interact with them is usually very simple.
-Unreliable API's on the other hand, can be difficult to work with, as nothing is guaranteed.
+Unreliable APIs on the other hand, can be difficult to work with, as nothing is guaranteed.